fastforwardlabs/mdffreport12/src/02-background.md

-In this chapter, we provide an overview of approaches to anomaly detection based on the type of data available, how to evaluate an anomaly detection model, how each approach constructs a model of normal behaviour and why deep learning models are valuable.
+In this chapter, we provide an overview of approaches to anomaly detection based on the type of data available, how to evaluate an anomaly detection model, how each approach constructs a model of normal behavior and why deep learning models are valuable.
 It concludes with a discussion of pitfalls that may occur while deploying these models.